Old Church Rooms

 Skateboard Park – An area of Mound field has been designated for skateboarding with a specially designed skate park.

 Village Walks – a series of specially designed walks around the area are being publised.
-The first of these, on “Industrial Radyr” is available at the library and community council office.
+The first of these, on “Industrial Radyr” is available for download here.
+The second, following a Roald Dahl Trail, is available for download here.

 Play Areas for Children – There are four area with play facilities for children – football and skateboarding at The Mound Fields Morganstown, Swings and slides at Radyr Gardens, Radyr Sidings and Parc Radur.
 There is a hard standing area with goal and netball post at Radyr Gardens and Parc Radur for all weather play.
 There is a kick about area in Pentwyn.
 See the map for all these sites.